Graduate Student Parental Accommodation

 - An excused absence from courses, research, teaching assignments, or other Michigan Tech responsibilities for a period of up to six weeks.
 The excused absence may begin up to three weeks prior to either a birth or placement of child or children of under four years in age in the home for purposes of adoption.
 In the event of multiple births or placements for adoption that occur within a one-year time frame, the period of the combined excused absence remains at six weeks total.
 The excused absence will end and students are expected to return full-time to their graduate responsibilities after the six-week parental accommodation period.
 Students unable to complete course requirements due to the excused absence will be given an incomplete (“I” grade) for that course by the course’s instructor of record.
 Students receiving “I” grades will need to work with the instructor of record for that course to identify a plan to complete all requirements for the course within three semesters in residence.

-Those responsible for ensuring that your research or teaching being conducted is carried out must be informed in a timely manner of your need for parental accommodation and must be involved in the planning for your parental accommodation in order to ensure that necessary work is carried out even if you must be absent for a period of time.
+Those responsible for ensuring that a student's research or teaching being conducted is carried out must be informed in a timely manner of the need for parental accommodation and must be involved in the planning for parental accommodation in order to ensure that necessary work is carried out even if the student must be absent for a period of time.

 - Complete and print a Graduate Student Parental Accommodation Request Form.

-- Obtain all of the necessary signatures which includes your advisor, Graduate Program Director and/or academic home Department Chair or School Dean, and the Principal Investigator (if applicable) on any research projects that you are receiving funding from.
+- Obtain all of the necessary signatures, including their advisor, Graduate Program Director and/or academic home Department Chair or School Dean, and the Principal Investigator (if applicable) on any research projects they are receiving funding from.

-- Submit your request form at least one month in advance of the proposed parental accommodation period to the dean of the Graduate School.
+- Submit the request form at least one month in advance of the proposed parental accommodation period to the Graduate School.

 By signing the form, the signatories certify that the student has discussed his or her situation with them.
 Signatures further indicate that a plan is in place to ensure that the student’s teaching and/or research responsibilities will be managed during the student’s excused absence and that the student’s plan for completion of the degree has been modified to account for the excused absence.
 Exceptions for the one-month advance notice requirement will be allowed only in cases involving a medical emergency.
 Documentation of a medical emergency must be provided in the form of a letter from a health-care provider to the dean of the Graduate School.

-The intention of the policy is for supported students (internally or externally) to continue to receive their regular financial support and in no case will you be penalized financially during the period of accommodation.
+The intention of the policy is for supported students (internally or externally) to continue to receive their regular financial support.
+In no case will a student be penalized financially during the period of accommodation.

-During the six-week period you will continue to be enrolled as a full-time student and will continue to pay tuition.
+During the six-week period students receiving parental accommodation will continue to be enrolled as a full-time student and will continue to pay tuition.